metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 We all think we know what Information Architecture is &mdash; so why the question?

 Wikipedia has [9 definitions](https://en.wikipedia.org/wiki/Information_architecture) for this term.
-Chosing the ones related to web / app design we have:
+Choosing the ones related to web / app design we have:

 1. The art and science of organizing and labeling web sites, intranets, online communities, and software to support findability and usability.
 2. The combination of organization, labeling, search and navigation systems within websites and intranets.